 Don’t give in to desperation — you have options

 We know big zits are a touchy topic (pun intended).
 Unsightly pimples can lead people to desperate solutions, including ones that backfire.
 But remember, you don’t have to be alone in dealing with them.
-It’s always best to talk to a medical professional, especially if pimples are a recurring problem.
-If you have questions about your skin, please message your Curology provider for an expert advice!
+It’s always best to talk to a professional, especially if pimples are a recurring problem.
+If you have questions about your skin, please message your Curology provider for expert advice!